 Use non-live bait only, if fishing

-No pets allowed on Backcountry trails
+No pets allowed on backcountry trails

 Return the canoe to the same location you found it

 You may check into your backcountry campsite no earlier than 12pm noon on your arrival day, and must depart no later than 11am on your day of departure.
-Be mindfull that the next visitor may be waiting for your canoe to be returned to the launch area.
+Be mindful that the next visitor may be waiting for your canoe to be returned to the launch area.

 Other maps for trails, day use sites, etc. are available for free on our maps page, but National Geographic and Mackenzie charts are both strongly recommended for safe navigation to campsites.